Proving Fault in Personal Injury Accidents: General Rules

 - If an accident is caused by a defective product the manufacturer and seller can both be liable even if the person injured isn’t sure exactly which one is responsible for the defective product or how the defect happened.

-When More Than One Person Is At Fault
+When More Than One Person Is At Fault for an Accident

 In most states when there is more than one party at fault, for example a car wreck where multiple parties are deemed to be responsible, any one of the persons can be held responsible for compensating you fully.
 It is left up the responsible parties to determine whether one should reimburse the other.